Timothy C. Hain, MD, • Most recent update: October 9, 2021

 Amblyopia is a term for low visual acuity in one eye.
+Sometimes it is called "lazy eye".
 The term literally means "dullness of vision".
 It indicates lack of vision, not complete blindness, but it does not specify the cause.
 Although vaguely defined, the term is generally used to unilateral reduction of vision found in persons with either strabismus or anisometropia (different refraction in each eye).
 The reduction of vision is attributed to developmental factors.
-For example, in strabismus, while the optics of both eyes are identify, "amblyopia" may develop in children who preferentially view from one eye.
-It is currently felt that the likely site of the reduced visual acuity, in amblyopic eyes with no pathology of the eye itself, is likely the brain.
+For example, in strabismus (misalignment of the eyes), while the optics of both eyes are identical, "amblyopia" may develop in children who preferentially view from one eye.
+It is currently felt that the likely site of the reduced visual acuity, in amblyopic eyes with no pathology of the eye itself, is the brain.
 This amblyopia is a neurological problem.

 The prevalence (i.e. frequency in the population) of amblyopia is high, and a reasonable estimate is that it ranges between 1-4%.
 The figures vary according to population and the criteria adopted for how much visual acuity must be reduced.

 Classification of Amblyopia Term(s) Mechanism Strabismic Associated with misalignment of eyes Anisometropic Difference in refraction between the two eyes, such as uncorrected hypermetropia or astigmatism Visual deprivation Lack of visual input -- such as from cataract Organic amblyopia A variety of disorders mainly involving the retina

 Amblyopia Behaviors that suggest amblopia (from Kates and Casey (2021), JAMA Patient page, Amblyopia).